 This could include:

-Programmatic changes
+programmatic changes;

-Configuration management materials
+configuration management materials;

-Changes in development or execution schedules
+changes in development or execution schedules;

-Program or design review materials
+program or design review materials;

-Changes in scope
+changes in scope;

-Test results
+test results.

 Examples of documents to be managed during project monitoring and controlling include Configuration Change Requests and other documents describing proposed changes, and documented decisions of the Change Management Board or other decision bodies, test procedures and logs.

-Additional Information Areas – to Ensure Long-Term Usability
+Additional Information Areas to Ensure Long-Term Usability

-An archive must create AIPs as part of the preservation process.
+An archive must create Archival Information Packages (AIP) as part of the preservation process.
 Many of the components that form the AIPs may only be known by the participants in the project.
 This Recommended Practice provides guidance for the project participants to help ensure that the information is captured, as part of the required Additional Information.

 The Additional Information Areas covered in this document are organized around the OAIS information model concepts, in particular the Archival Information Package (AIP) Information Model Components.
 An AIP should contain all the information required for long term usability and therefore this information must be collected in a timely way throughout the project.